DennisThomas251991/mp_qMRI/README.md

 Dennis C Thomas, Ralf Deichmann, Ulrike Nöth, Christian Langkammer, Mónica Ferreira, Rejane Golbach, Elke Hattingen, Katharina J Wenger, "A fast protocol for multi-center, multi-parametric quantitative MRI studies in brain tumor patients using vendor sequences, Neuro-Oncology Advances", 2024;, vdae117, https://doi.org/10.1093/noajnl/vdae117

 The codes are implemented for running in Windows environment ('Codes' folder) and for running using Docker environment ('mpqMRI_Docker_v1' folder).
-The detailed instructions to run in using Docker are provided in 'Detailed_instructions.txt'
+The detailed instructions to run using Docker are provided in 'Detailed_instructions.txt'